Improve Mental Maths with Numero®

 Avoid this problem by forming the habit of showing the answer after making a build.
-Refer to Golden Rule No. 2.
+Refer to Golden Rule 2.

-Not scoring points: Should another player ask (or challenge) if the answer is held, and it is not, then the last card added to the build card is simply moved from the build and placed in the centre as a discard, (no other penalty).
+- Not scoring points: Should another player ask (or challenge) if the answer is held, and it is not, then the last card added to the build card is simply moved from the build and placed in the centre as a discard, (no other penalty).
 In schools, if the student has not yet replenished their hand to five cards, they may be allowed to return the card to their hand and have their turn again – this time making a ‘legal’ move.
 If there is no challenge, the build simply remains until someone is able to either take or involve it in another build.

-Scoring points: Should a challenge be made, and the answer is not held in the hand, the offending player is penalised 20 points and the card is discarded.
+- Scoring points: Should a challenge be made, and the answer is not held in the hand, the offending player is penalised 20 points and the card is discarded.
 If not challenged before the other player’s second turn after the play in question, the build simply stands and there is no penalty.